-\assmiv\ follows the classical IV assumptions in \cite{angrist1996identification} except \assmiv\eqref{it:assm_iv_random}.
-Unlike its classical counterpart $ \zi \indep \{\pypd, X_i: z, d= 0,1 \}$, which requires random assignment at the unit level, \assmiv\eqref{it:assm_iv_random} requires random assignment of the IV at the cluster level, such that the IV of a unit is independent not only of its own potential treatment status and outcomes but also of those of other units within the same cluster.
-Aside from this, \assmiv\eqref{it:assm_iv_random} imposes no restrictions on the joint distribution of $\{Z_i: \ig\}$ within each cluster.
-It therefore accommodates both (i) IVs that are independent within clusters and (ii) cluster-level IVs that are constant within clusters, and (c) IVs as-if assigned via stratified randomization, so that the proportion of units with $Z_i = 1$ within each cluster is fixed at prespecified values $e_g$.
+\assmiv\ follows the classical IV assumptions in \cite{angrist1996identification} except for \assmiv\eqref{it:assm_iv_random}.
+Unlike the classical counterpart $ \zi \indep \{\pypd, X_i: z, d= 0,1 \}$, which requires random assignment at the unit level, \assmiv\eqref{it:assm_iv_random} requires random assignment of the IV at the cluster level, such that the IV for a given unit is independent not only of its own potential treatment status and outcomes but also of those of other units within the same cluster.
+Aside from this, \assmiv\eqref{it:assm_iv_random} imposes no constraints on the joint distribution of $\{Z_i: \ig\}$ within each cluster.
+It therefore accommodates (a) IVs that are independent within clusters, (b) cluster-level IVs that are constant within clusters, and (c) IVs as-if assigned via stratified randomization, so that the proportion of units with $Z_i = 1$ within each cluster is fixed at prespecified values $e_g$.